nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     9. Test case: `appt -f p/Aaron e/Irfan s/01/11/2021 e/30/11/2021`<br>
         Expected: Searches for appointments that has a patient with a name that contains the keyword `Aaron` in it, a doctor with a name that contains the keyword `Irfan` in it and has a starting date after `01/11/2021` [inclusive] and before `30/11/2021` [inclusive].

+    10. Test case: `appt -f s/01/14/2021`<br>
+        Expected: Displays an error message telling the user that the date entered has to be valid.

+    11. Test case: `appt -f d/`<br>
+        Expected: Displays an error message telling the user that a specified parameter cannot be empty.

 ### Filtering upcoming appointments <a name="filter-upcoming-appointments"/>